plus-rkwitt/neural_persistence_dynamics/README.md

     --subsample 50000
 ```
 The `dorsogna-1k` dataset contains 1,000 simulations with 100 time points.
 Hence, we
-have a total of 100,000 available persistence diagrams per dimension.
+have a total of 100,000 available persistence diagrams (for $H_0$ and $H_1$).

 In this example,
-we subsample 50,000 to parametrize the vectorization, meaning 50,000 diagrams are
+we randomly subsample 50,000 to parametrize the vectorization, meaning 50,000 diagrams are
 used to compute the centers of 20 exponential structure elements.
 Overall, this
 yields 20-dimensional vectorizations per diagram and dimension.
 The relevant output
 file is named `vecs_20_0.005.pt` and, for the given setting, contains 40-dimensional